CarragherLab/scissorhands/README.md

 ## Installation

 1. Download/clone this repository.
-2. Install using the `setup.py` file.
+2. Install using the `setup.py` file, or with pip.

 ```bash
 git clone https://github.com/carragherlab/scissorhands